FabianJaskiewicz/File-Management-System/README.md

 # File-Management-System

-Moves and sorts your files from your downloads folder
+This program sorts text documents, video, music, and image files from your downloads folder and moves them to their corresponding folder. music files -> music folder, video files -> videos folder, etc.